how to contest a will in NSW

 If you have questions about your ability to contest a will of a person who has died in the past 12 months, contact us now on [email protected] or 1300 414 844 for a confidential and obligation-free initial consultation.

 Disclaimer: the information in this article relates to NSW law and is general information only.
 It does not constitute legal advice and should not be relied upon.
-If you have a question or legal issue we recommend you contact a lawyer and obtain legal advice that takes into account your specific facts and circumstances.
+If you have a question or legal issue we recommend you contact a solicitor and obtain legal advice that takes into account your specific facts and circumstances.

 Join Our FREE Monthly Newsletter to receive